massdriver-cloud/docs/docs/ci_cd/02-devops.md

 ## Publish your application

-Before you can set up a GitHub Action to deploy your application, first you'll need to publish it to Massdriver and create a package.
+Before you can set up an Azure DevOps Pipeline to deploy your application, first you'll need to publish it to Massdriver and create a package.
 You can do this by following the [Create App](/applications/create) guide.

 After you publish your application, you'll need to create a package.
 You can do this by dragging your application out from the bundle bar in the Massdriver canvas.
 Fill in the fields of your application and click **Save**.

 ## Set secrets and vars

-Once you've published your application, you'll need to set the following secrets and vars in your GitHub repository:
+Once you've published your application, you'll need to set the following variables in your Azure DevOps Pipeline:

 | Name | Description | Type | Notes |
 | --- | --- | --- | --- |